harrowm/AtomulatorOSX/README.md

 ## TODO Building

-- Determine the easiest way to build for both x86_64 and arm64 targets on a single machine
+- Determine the easiest way to build for both x86_64 and arm64 targets on a single machine.
--
+- Figure out how to compile Universal Binary with existing library dependencies.

 # Credits